-Parent Locker will distribute the notification of any school closings, delayed openings, early dismissals, or any unexpected emergency in the Wardlaw+Hartridge community.
+PCR, our student information system, will distribute the notification of any school closings, delayed openings, early dismissals, or any unexpected emergency in the Wardlaw+Hartridge community.
+You will receive such messages via text, phone call, and email.
 Prior to the start of the school year, parents will receive instructions on how to indicate their notification preferences (telephone, cell phone, email).
 This should be done upon receipt of the instructions.